andensanden/DroneZone/README.md

 II1305 – Team ELIZA

 Welcome to the official repository for Team ELIZA's project in the KTH course II1305 – Project in Computer Engineering.
 This project is a web-based application built with React, Vite, and Supabase, focusing on an interactive drone management interface.

 🌐 Live Demo

-👉 ii-1305.vercel.app
+👉 dronezone.se

-📁 Project Structure
+📁 Project Structure:

 II1305/
 │